guojutaoo/RN-firebase-phoneAuth/README.md

 # RN-firebase-phone-auth

-## A way to solve firebase phone authentication issue with react native
+## A way to resolve firebase phone authentication issue with react native

-If you stuck by the Google firebase phone Auth in react native, maybe this tutorial is helpful, the solution is not fully belongs to me, but I made some adaptations and now it's praticle on React Native CLI.
+##### Google firebase phone Auth is not compatible with React Native.
+By hosting this single webpage we can get reCAPTCHA and phone auth function is callable, it's works for React Native CLI.

-### Creat a captcha.html and deploy it on firebase and enable cross-origin.

 <p align="center">
 <img src=https://github.com/guojutaoo/react-native-firebase-phone-auth/blob/master/webView.jpeg width="300" height="490" >
 </p>

-### Import Webview component in your app, in this way you will not have to be navigated to a browser which is another app.

-### Write your javascript code and realize the dataflow between Webview and your app.